cyrozap/asmedia-xhc-re/doc/Notes.md

       - TX: IC pin 16
   - Not much gets printed here, and the text that does isn't particularly useful.
+- Debugging
+  - ASM1042A, ASM1142, ASM2142/ASM3142
+    - The 8051 program counter can be read by the host over PCIe.
+    - The 8051 MMIO registers (in XDATA) can be read from or written to by the host over PCIe.
+    - The 8051 code RAM can be written to by the host over PCIe.
+  - ASM2142/ASM3142
+    - The 8051 code RAM can be read from by the host over PCIe.

 ## Feature comparison